manpreetdash/manpreetdash.github.io/about.md

 title: Background
 ---

+I operate at the intersection of Product Growth, Business Strategy, & Deep Tech.

 Deep-tech shifts the market when someone architects its leap from technology and proof-of-concept to product/platform.
 I’m drawn to technologies that feel “too early” until they’re inevitable - and to teams that turn them into reality.
 Builder, operator, evangelist, strategist - four lenses, one pursuit: making frontier ideas in AI, cybersecurity and industrial automation/SaaS change the world.

 I'm always happy to grab a coffee or a zoom!